 Introduction to Fitness Myths

 As a fitness enthusiast, I’ve heard it all – the good, the bad, and the outright absurd.
-There’s a myriad of myths and misconceptions surrounding fitness, and it’s high time we debunk these fallacies.
+There’s a myriad of fitness myths and misconceptions surrounding it, and it’s high time we debunk these fallacies.
 In this article, I’m going to expose the top 10 fitness myths that you’ve probably heard, believed, or even practiced.

 These myths not only lead to misguided fitness routines but can also result in injuries, unhealthy practices, and disappointment.
 A proper understanding of fitness is crucial to achieving your goals.
 So, let’s get started on unraveling the truth behind these fitness myths.